lsst-dm/dmtn-094/index.rst

 In some cases, existing clients of LSP services may exist that may not allow a user to send an arbitrary authorization header, or would need code to do so.
-Clients that support authorization can be configured to either provide an interface for `HTTP Basic Authorization <https://tools.ietf.org/html/rfc7617>`__.
+Clients that support authorization can often be configured to provide an interface for `HTTP Basic Authorization <https://tools.ietf.org/html/rfc7617>`__.

-For compatibility with such systems, some services in the LSP, most importantly the WebDAV service, MAY accept tokens in the Authorization header according to HTTP Basic scheme, where the token is the username and the password is ``x-oauth-basic``, or empty.
+For compatibility with such systems, some services in the LSP, most importantly the WebDAV service, MAY accept tokens in the Authorization header according to the HTTP Basic scheme, where the token is the username and the password is ``x-oauth-basic`` or empty, or vice versa.

 .. seealso:: https://tools.ietf.org/html/rfc7617#section-2
 .. seealso:: https://github.blog/2012-09-21-easier-builds-and-deployments-using-git-over-https-and-oauth/